 The Total Session Duration is calculated as the time difference between the last interaction hit and the first interaction hit in a single session.
 In the below demonstrated scenario, the person exits without any hit, so the last interaction is zero.

 The time-on-page is simply the time difference between the pageview hit of the next page to the current page.
 In this scenario, the time-on-page will be “0” seconds since the person did not go to any other page.

-In short, session duration and time on page will be zero seconds for single-page visits.
+In short, session duration and time on the page will be zero seconds for single-page visits.

-To better understand these terms, we take three different cases on how a visitor can interact with a website.
+To better understand these terms, we have taken three different cases of how a visitor can interact with a website.

 - Case 1

 - A person lands on Page A

 The time-on-page and session duration will both be “0” secs since they did not go to any other page.

 - Case 2